Ukraine’s Zelenskyy visits recently retaken, devastated city

 Russian shelling of seven Ukrainian regions over the past 24 hours killed at least seven civilians and wounded 22 more, Ukraine’s presidential office reported on Wednesday morning.

 Two people were killed and three injured after Russia attacked Mykolaiv with S-300 missiles overnight, said regional Gov. Vitaliy Kim.
-An educational institution, infrastructure objects and residential buildings were damaged.
-Settlements near the frontline in Mykolaiv region remain under constant fire.
+An educational institution, infrastructure and residential buildings were damaged.
+Settlements near the front line in Mykolaiv region remain under constant fire.

 The Nikopol area, which is across the Dnieper River from the Zaporizhzhia nuclear power plant, was shelled three times during the night, but no injuries were immediately reported, said regional Gov. Valentyn Reznichenko.
 Nikopol city itself was shelled two times and left almost 3,000 families without electricity.
 Reznichenko said the electricity has been partially restored.